seanknox/dusker/prompt_plan.md

 ## Prompt 8: Sensor Data Integration

-Let's integrate all our sensor components (location, motion, heart rate) into a unified SensorManager for the SurfTracker app:
+Let's integrate all our sensor components (location, motion, heart rate) into a unified SensorManager for the Dusker app:

 1. Create a SensorDataManager protocol that defines:
    - Methods to start/stop all sensors